-We license our Tissue Culture technology to help our partners eliminate the risks and variables of commercial cultivation by providing them with the tools to produce verified, stable, vigorous, disease-free clones.
+We eliminate the risks and variables of commercial cultivation by providing our customers with verified, stable genetics and vigorous, disease-free clones.

 3R PLANT TISSUE CULTURE STORY

 Our experienced team has been focused on perfecting plant propagation for decades.
-3R Biotech has tissue culture protocols for over 1,000 different plant species that we utilize to bring innovation to the agricultural industry.
+We have tissue culture protocols for over 1,000 different plant species that we utilize to bring innovation to the agricultural industry.

-The Pacific Northwest is our home, but we help growers all over the US and world.
+The Pacific Northwest is our home, but we ship premium tissue cultured plants all over the US and world.
 From Washington to Florida, we’re here to help farmers and late-stage nurseries de-risk their operations, scale their production safely, and reap the benefits of clean starting material.

 Almost every clonally-produced crop has moved to tissue culture plant starts for a reason.
 Plants that are starting disease-free tend to be highly vigorous throughout their life cycle and focus more energy on growth and secondary metabolite production, augmenting the performance of the crop and economic return.

-We license our technology with established breeders, growers, and enthusiasts in every region of the US to ensure that your genetics will help you succeed where you grow.
+We work with established breeders and plant varieties in every region of the US to ensure that our genetics will help you succeed where you grow.

 Plant Tissue Culture Services